DanRoscigno/watch_and_sync/README.md

 # sync

-This is a copy of [sync.mjs](https://github.com/FranciscoMoretti/site/blob/ff6e161b174030b5ebfcc549d3c3d016e8f316e4/scripts/sync.mjs) from @FranciscoMoretti
+This is a copy of [sync.mjs](https://github.com/FranciscoMoretti/site/blob/ff6e161b174030b5ebfcc549d3c3d016e8f316e4/scripts/sync.mjs) from @FranciscoMoretti as decribed in [his blog](https://www.franciscomoretti.com/blog/syncing-files-to-public-folder-in-react-or-nextjs-using-chokidar-and-fs-extra).

 This syncs files on update from the docs dirs (`docs/en/` and `docs/zh/`) into the dirs that Docusaurus expects to read from (`docusaurus/docs/` and